 For electrical pacing, inject current pulses of 10 ms (ramp from 0 pA to the set value within 10 ms), 0.25 Hz and find the threshold to elicit AP.
 Record AP by current injections of 50% more than the threshold.

-For optical pacing use light pulses of 10 ms, 0.25 Hz at light intensity to elicit reliable AP.
+For optical pacing use light pulses of 10 ms, 0.25 Hz at the minimal light intensity to elicit reliable AP.

 Record photoinhibition in I-clamp mode at 0 pA.
 Elicit AP as described in step 5.6.2.1 and apply sustained light for 64 s at 4 mW/mm2 after 15 electrically triggered AP.